Also available as PDF. Code at GitHub.

 i2c_read(I2C, [Byte]).

-The PCA9685 disables the control register’s auto-increment (AI) function on restart.
+The PCA9685 turns off the control register’s auto-increment (AI) function on restart.
 It needs enabling.
 Enable AI idempotently by reading the \(Mode1\) register.
 If the register has zero in the fifth bit, perform a write-back with the fifth bit set.
 Retain all other bits.

 ai(I2C) :-